 I was much bigger than many of the kids my age and instantly found success with football.
-You mean I get to do all the things my mom usually tells me to stop doing, like pushing, and tackling other kids?
+You mean I get to do all the things my parents usually tell me to stop doing, like pushing and tackling other kids?
 I had a great early career in youth football.
 So much so that I began dreaming of playing in the NFL and being a millionaire.

 Isn’t that the fun part of being a kid, dreaming, being carefree, feeling like you could accomplish just about anything you put your mind too.
-Well it was a good thing I was a level-headed kid too because as my football and lacrosse careers progressed so did the skills of the other players around me.
+Well, it was a good thing I was a level-headed kid also because as my football and lacrosse careers progressed so did the skills of the other players around me.

 Now as a parent of three children of my own I also encouraged them to play sports and be involved in activities.
 I had hopes that maybe one or all my children would have better sports abilities than their dear old dad.

-We want a nice balance, we want them involved in sports, clubs, interest, but realize school work should always come first.
+We want a delicate balance, we want them involved in sports, clubs, interests, but realize school work should always come first.
 If they wanted to try something we always supported them, within reason.
-We didn’t want to crush a dream, but also wanted to set realistic expectations.
+We didn’t want to crush a dream but also wanted to set realistic expectations.

 Sport or Tech

 If your child has above average athletic abilities pursuing sports might be an option.
-I know several families and their children would have benefited from college scholarships because of their abilities.
-Unfortunately, being a good college athlete often doesn’t translation into becoming a professional one.
+I know several families and their children would have benefited from college scholarships because of their athletic skills.
+Unfortunately, being a good college athlete often doesn’t translate into becoming a professional one.
 The key I believe still comes down to education.

-Why not let the athletic ability fund your way to a great education that you can use for years to come.
+Why not let the athletic ability fund your way to an excellent education that you can use for years to come.

-A recent report released by Paysa puts some data behind the discussion of pursuing a professional sport career or one say in technology.
+According to a 2017 report released by Paysa, there’s some data behind the discussion of pursuing a professional sports career or one in technology.

 The chances of making it to the MLB, NFL or NBA are slim.
 But if an individual made it their goal to become a tech engineer, it’s reassuring to know that the average acceptance rate at engineering schools is 63 out of 100.
 Six out of 10 engineering students graduate and 97 out of 100 find jobs.

 Considering that average career length for an engineer is 40 years, with an average annual salary of $125,418.00, the lifetime earnings potential for a person in this role is $5,016,723.
 If you work at Facebook, your overall earnings could be as much as $13,533,236.
-If you are a Google employee in the tech engineering space, you could make as much as $10,674,690 over the course of your career.
+If you are a Google employee in the tech engineering space, you could make as much as $10,674,690 throughout your career.

-Our three children have varied interests, but the keys we believe for their success are to continue to teach them to have a plan for their money, live below their means, save and invest.
+Our three children have varied interests, our oldest son is pursuing a degree in computer science, our daughter is pursuing a degree in animation/social media, and our youngest son still in high school would like to pursue a career in culinary arts.
+We still believe the keys to their success are to continue to teach them to have a plan for their money, live below their means, save and invest.
 We are connecting the dots on college and degree choice, overall cost and the return on that investment.
-This way no matter what career path they take they can all obtain millionaire status if they want, and it won’t take them 40 years of working either.
+This way no matter what career path they end up taking they can all attain millionaire status if they want, and it won’t take them 40 years of working either.

-Making a lifetime salary of anywhere between $3 and $13 million no matter what career path you chose sports or tech is still above average.
-The question of will that be enough will untimely come down to how you spend and save that money.
+According to the data presented here, you have the potential to make a lifetime salary of anywhere between $3 and $13 million no matter what career path you choose either sports or tech.
+The question is will that be enough ultimately comes down to how you spend and save that money.